braceal/mdensemble/README.md

 - `runtime.log`: the workflow log
 - `tasks`: directory containing a subdirectory for each submitted task.
 This is where the output files of your simulations,  will be written.

-If everything is working properly, you only need to look in the `tasks` folder for your outputs.
+**Note**: If everything is working properly, you only need to look in the `tasks` folder for your outputs.

 As an example, the simulation run directories look like:
 ```console